TosbackCgusBridge-Bot/CGUs-versions/Etsy/Privacy Policy.md

 Privacy Policy Changes

-Etsy reserves the right to modify this privacy statement at any time, so please review it periodically.
+Etsy reserves the right to modify this privacy policy at any time, so please review it periodically.
 We’ll communicate changes by posting a notice on the Site or the Apps.
-If we make material changes to this policy you will be notified here, by email, in the version notes on the Apps' platform, or other places Etsy deems appropriate.
+If we make material changes to this policy, prior to the change becoming effective, you will be notified here, by email, in the version notes on the Apps' platform, or other places Etsy deems appropriate.

 Contact Etsy

-If you have questions or suggestions you can contact Etsy’s support team via our Help Center, by sending an email to legal@etsy.com, or contact us at one of the following addresses: In the US: Etsy Support Team – Privacy Policy.
+If you have questions about personal information or suggestions you can contact Etsy’s Support team via our Help Center, by sending an email to legal@etsy.com, or contact us at one of the following addresses: In the US: Etsy Support Team – Privacy Policy.
 55 Washington Street, Suite 512.
 Brooklyn, NY 11201, USA, or Outside of the US: Etsy Support Team – Privacy Policy.
 The Digital Exchange, Crane Street, The Digital Hub, Dublin 2 Ireland.
-Telephone: +1 (718) 855-7955.
+Our telephone: +1 (718) 855-7955.
+We will respond to you within 30 days of receipt of your correspondence.